aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

 ### Step 5 - adding a redis connection for the session to database.php

-Based on the last step we know that there are two existing connections out of the box in the database.php file the `default` connection used by the Laravel Redis API by default and the `cache` connection used by the Laravel Cache API by default (when the default cache store is configured to use the `redis` store that uses this `cache` connection).
+Based on the last step we know that there are two existing connections out of the box in the `config/database.php` file.

+One is the `default` connection used by the Laravel Redis API by default and the other is the `cache` connection used by the Laravel Cache API by default (since the `default` cache store is configured to use the `redis` store that uses this `cache` connection).

-While we can configure the session to use one of these two existing redis connections in the database.php file, it is better to create a separate connection just for the session.
+While we can configure the session to use one of these two existing redis driver connections from the `config/database.php` file, it is better to create a separate connection just for the session.

-This way if we need to scale out our application we can configure this connection to use it own separate Redis server.
+This way if we need to scale out our application we can configure this connection to use its own separate Redis server.

-Below I am showing the database.php file snippet showing the connections within the redis driver connections array before and after adding the redis connection for use by the session.
+Below I am showing the `config/database.php` file snippet showing the connections within the redis driver connections array before and after adding the connection for use by the session.

-Although note that the before settings contain the configuration changes that were made in step 4.
+Note that the before settings contain the configuration changes that were made in step 4.

 Before: